orlandokohjy/smart_agent/README.md

 - Python 3

 ## How to use
-- Execute the python file with starting and ending year of birth
+- Execute the python file with starting and ending year of birth of target data
 - Eg. python smartAgent-termLifeProducts.py 1970 2000

 ## Disclaimer